 Sharryn brings 14 years of Executive Assistance experience, 5 years’ experience in Human Resources and 12 years’ event management expertise.
 She has worked with various organisations including small businesses, large banks, global companies and Government.
 The role of Snr EA is to triage requests to the Ombudsman, manage speaking engagements and travel as well as office management.

 For relaxation Sharryn enjoys gardening and spending time with her pets.

 Casi has 20 years’ experience in customer service, health sector and administration.
 She ran a massage therapy business for 12 years before making the jump to administration.
-Casi is currently assistant to 2 senior executives and office administration and enjoys stand-up paddle boarding.
+Casi is currently executive assistant to two senior executives and office administration and enjoys stand-up paddle boarding.